Hello!

 Finally, thank you to all of the staff for their support of our students.

-Full of Fraser Pride,
+As always, Full of Fraser Pride,

 Mr. Jim Rodgers